BSzczerba/BSzczerba/README.md

 Graduate of the Warsaw School of Computer Science.

-Skills: C# / JS / JAVA / .NET
+Skills: C# / JS / .NET

 - 🔭 I’m currently working on this page.